Early lease termination for servicemembers and dependents

 e.
 The wavier must be in at least 12 point font.

 12. Q. What happens if neither the SCRA nor any state lease termination statutes applies to my case?

 If neither of these military lease termination statutes applies, there still may be some special circumstance addressed by state law that allows for early termination of your lease.
-These special circumstances include serious damage to the premises not caused by the tenant, foreclosure on the rented premises, or the tenant being the victim of sexual assault, stalking, or domestic violence.
+In North Carolina these special circumstances include serious damage to the premises not caused by the tenant, foreclosure on the rented premises, or the tenant being the victim of sexual assault, stalking, or domestic violence.

 13. Q. Can I terminate my lease early if the premises are seriously damaged by flood or hurricane or some other event not caused by the tenant?